filimon-danopoulos/filimon-danopoulos.github.io/released/2014-11-15_Metasploitable-2.md

     .
     .

-After running this for a while I decided to stop the scan, it's super slow and somehow didn't *feel* right.
+After running this for a while I decide to stop the scan, it's super slow and some how didn't *feel* right.
-I had a hunch that something might not be well with this approach and I know for a fact that a user on the target system is `msfadmin`.
+I have a hunch that this approach will fail, and that the target is not vulnerable to this attack after all.
-So tot test this out I created a new file including only this user name, ran the above with the new file but did not get a hit either so the above vunerability could not be exploited.

-I really wanted to target all my effort on port 22 but i could figure out a way to enumerate the users via SSH so instead I decided to enumerate the users via a Samba vulnerability.
+I really want to target all my effort on port 22 but I can't figure out a way to enumerate the users via SSH so instead I decided to do it via a Samba vulnerability.
-My target is running (from my previous scan)
+My target is running (from my previous scan):

     139/tcp open  netbios-ssn Samba smbd 3.X (workgroup: WORKGROUP)